-The rule should focus on practices involving the handling, storage, and disposal of livestock manure and other domestic animal waste generated on site (not off-site manure transport and use) that present a clear health, sanitation, or nuisance problem.
+In keeping with authority in RCW 43.20.050(2)(c) to prevent, control, and abate health hazards and nuisance related to the management and disposal of animal excreta-the rule should focus on practices involving the handling, storage, and disposal of livestock manure and other domestic animal waste that present a clear health, sanitation, or nuisance problem.
 This should include related feeding practices and litter problems that can attract rodents and other pests.
 The scope should not include broader animal-keeping issues such as allowable types of animals, animal health, boarding, kenneling, etc. A title change may help clarify the rule's scope and purpose.
 With such a focus, staff should reset the rule with a unique role to efficiently dovetail with Ecology's nonpoint pollution program and its mandate of environmental and water quality protection.